donkirkby/book-blender/docs/solutions/the-eyes-have-it.md

 stumbled onto something here.
 My mind reeled as I made out this
 passage:

-    _...
+    ...
 I'm afraid there's no doubt about it.
-Poor Bibney has lost his head again._
+Poor Bibney has lost his head again.

 Which was followed by:

-    _... and Bob says he has utterly no guts._
+    ... and Bob says he has utterly no guts.

 Yet Bibney got around as well as the next person.
 The next person, however, was just as strange.
 He was soon described as:

-    _... totally lacking in brains._
+    ... totally lacking in brains.

-       *       *       *       *       *
+---

 There was no doubt of the thing in the next passage.
 Julia, whom I had thought to be the one normal person, reveals herself as also being an alien life form, similar to the rest:

-    _... quite deliberately, Julia had given her heart to the young man._
+    ... quite deliberately, Julia had given her heart to the young man.

 It didn't relate what the final disposition of the organ was, but I didn't really care.
 It was evident Julia had gone right on living in